Ancient Zodiacs, Star Names, and Constellations: Essays and Annotated Bibliographies

 The biographical essays have been written in the small country town of Melton (recently made a city), Australia yet deal with persons who worked in Western Europe, on the opposite side of the world, during the late 19th- and early 20th-century.
 I am writing as a biographer rather than as a historian and certainly not as an archivist.
 I am focused on recovering/establishing accurate biographical details.
 I am interested in including their professional and social environment, in addition to their life experiences and their scholarly works.
 There are no substantial archives from which to obtain detailed biographical information.
-Archives/material held in Quito regarding Epping have proven invaluable.
+Spanish language archives/material held in Quito regarding Epping have proven invaluable.
 Writing biographies of Strassmaier, Epping, Kugler, and Schaumberger brings with it a number of significant challenges.
 Though Strassmaier, Epping, and Kugler were dominant persons in the early studies of cuneiform texts their studies were conducted privately - none held positions with secular academic institutions.
 A lot of information that has not been recorded is now lost and can never be recovered.
 Though Strassmaier, Epping, and Kugler (and Schaumberger) were prominent/acclaimed figures in assyriology during their lifetimes, and left their mark in the history of scholarship, none have left sufficient traces for their stories to be pieced together in detail.
 The ability to write detailed biographies for each is beset by the paucity of material for each.
 No detailed biographies or studies exist for any of them.
 What limited biographical material does exist is brief and the details are not always accurate.
 Biographical details vary for Strassmaier, Epping, and Kugler.
 Their respective obituaries and similar provide little more than basic details of their lives and work.
 Access to personal and work details has been lost with the deaths of Strassmaier, Epping, Kugler, and Schaumberger, and the people who associated with them or otherwise knew them.
 Material needs to be searched for in books, journals, and correspondence, etc. The basic languages involved are German, English, French, and Spanish.
 Interviews with one or more persons simply do not exist.
 Late recollections of associates show 'memory slippage.'
 Errors are involved with many of the obituary/biographical entry material for each person.

 My research has been as meticulous as dogged research can possibly make it.
 Existing biographical information for Strassmaier, Epping, and Kugler can be unreliable; compiled from recycled errors by early authors.
 (However, the origin of multiple biographical errors is not clear.)
 Also, they are only sketchy accounts.
 Also, they are usually polluted with misinformation.
 Reliable information has been painstakingly gathered during decades of research.
 Where-ever possible I have attempted to identify and use primary resources.
 For Epping in Quito this has meant use of Spanish-language documents.
 Most have been ignored by European researchers.
 I am indebted to assistance given in 2018 by Prof. Dr. Elisa Sevilla Pérez, docente de la Universidad San Francisco de Quito, Colegio de Ciencias Sociales y Humanidades Department, Faculty Member.
 Without her assistence and advice with Spanish-language documents correctly understanding Epping’s time in Quito would not have been possible.
 A detailed biography of Franz Kugler has been neglected.
 Hopefully my biographical essay on Franz Kugler begins to fill the gap.
 Off and on I have pursued biographical information on Kugler for over 50 years.
 Personal demands, work demands, and academic studies and teaching demands proved quite interruptive.